Hadddock/GAT_Reproduction/README.md

 # Acknowledgements
 * The Graph Attention Networks paper https://arxiv.org/abs/1710.10903, contains the results the code in the repository attempts to reproduce.
 * GAT main repository can be found here: https://github.com/PetarV-/GAT.
-Most all of the code here is taken from the main GAT repository, with the only edits included to ease reproducing the results of the paper.
+Most all of the code here is taken from the main GAT repository, with the only edits and added files included to ease reproducing the results of the paper.
 * See https://github.com/gordicaleksa/pytorch-GAT by Aleksa Gordić for reproducing the inductive benchmarks using pytorch and Tensorflow 2.0 (as well as the inductive benchmarks in pytorch)
 * See https://www.youtube.com/watch?v=uFLeKkXWq2c for an extremely helpful and informative walkthrough of the GAT paper also by Aleksa Gordić